tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 * [stock_price_simulation.ipynb](Activities/05-Ins_Simulation_of_Stock_Price_Trajectory/Solved/stock_price_simulation.ipynb)

-Walkthrough the solution and highlight the following:
+Open the lesson slides, move to the "Simulation of Stock Price Trajectory" section and highlight the following:

 * Monte Carlo simulations can be executed not just on random processes with *discrete probabilities* (ex. `70%` to make a free throw and `30%` to miss a free throw), but also on *continuous probabilities* such as normal probability distributions.

 * Normal probability distributions showcase the various probabilities of returning a value based on the number of standard deviations it is from the mean (how far the value may lie plus or minus from the average expected value); values far away from the mean are less common while values near the mean are more common.
-Monte Carlo simulation uses this characteristic to simulate a random process' potential outcomes with respect to the variability around its mean.

   ![example-normal-distribution](Images/example-normal-distribution.png)

+* Monte Carlo simulation uses this characteristic from the normal distribution to simulate a random process' potential outcomes with respect to the variability around its mean.
+In this sense, Monte Carlo simulations can be applied to a historical dataset of daily closing stock prices in order to predict probable stock price trajectories.

+Open the solved version of the Jupyter notebook, walktrough the code and highlight the following:

-* The daily closing stock price data will be pulled using the `Alpaca-trade-api` SDK that connects to the `Alpaca` API.
-Therefore, make sure to import the necessary libraries and dependencies before proceeding.
+* In this demo, we will use the Alpaca API SDK to pull the daily closing stock price data from Apple Inc. (`AAPL`).
+Therefore, we import the necessary libraries and dependencies before proceeding to fetch the data and create some plots.

   ```python
   # Import libraries and dependencies